SODF2: IV Dissolution similarity of tablets made at two manufacturing sites

 Hierarchical likelihood sampling model

 The model is identical to that used in the accompanying SODF1 example, except that data from each manufacturing site are included.
-The data from each manufacturing site are fitted independently except that the same analytical standard deviation, \(\sigma\), is assumed for both since the dissolution testing laboratory was the same for both products.
+The data from each manufacturing site are fitted independently except that the same analytical standard deviation,

 Prior model